 How Does a Sump Pump Work?

 A sump pump is installed in what’s called a sump pit, where water collects to be then pushed out and away from your house via a discharge pipe.
 Whether it’s during a heavy rain or when a lot of snow begins to melt, water starts to collect in your sump pit as they run around your lower level’s drainage channels.
 Once the water reaches a certain level, typically this is when your sump pump will go from stand-by to activation.
 The water gets pumped into the discharge pipe and from there it is pushed to a distant location away from your foundation and home.
-The aim is to get the water far enough from your home that it doesn’t return to erode your foundation, its surrounding soil, and put further work on your sump pump.
-There are several kinds of sump pumps out there, which activate based on different conditions…
+The aim is to get the water far enough from your home that it doesn’t return to erode your foundation.
+Including surrounding soil, and put further work on your sump pump.
+There are several kinds of sump pumps out there, which activate based on different conditions.

 - Submersible Sump Pumps